ninjaneers-team/uropa/docs/guides/ci-driven-configuration.md

 ## or Configuration as code

-urOpa can be, rather should be, used in a CI pipeline to push out configuration Opa.
+uropa can be, rather should be, used in a CI pipeline to push out configuration Opa.

 It is advisable to store configuration of Opa in a Git (or any other